Bela Kiralyfalvi National Student Playwriting Competition

 Submit in .PDF format.
 Submit a .PDF “blind copy” of the script and a .PDF title page with your contact information.

-7) The deadline for submission is January 15th (postmarked).
-The winner will be announced after March 15.
+7) The deadline for submission is December 14th (postmarked).
+The winner will be notified on February 14th.

 Send manuscripts to: